See why locals love downtown Orlando, including acclaimed dining, nightlife, culture, sports and more.

 Part of downtown’s landscape since 2014, the Dr. Phillips Center for the Performing Arts is the crown jewel of Orlando’s arts scene.
 At this venue’s three indoor theaters and outdoor plaza, you can catch Broadway shows, performances by the Orlando Ballet, top musicians and comedians, cultural festivals, and much more.

-Learn more: Orlando Arts, Culture & History
+Learn more: Orlando Arts and Culture

 Art-lovers will also want to visit the aforementioned Grand Bohemian Hotel’s eclectic art collection and CityArts Factory, which offers free admission and hosts multiple art galleries.
 Nearby, you can explore 12,000 years of Central Florida history at the Orange County Regional History Center and Heritage Square Park, a Smithsonian Institution affiliate that formerly served as Orange County’s courthouse.